YaelDillies/LeanCamCombi/docs/index.md

 ### Contributing

-This project is open to contribution.
-You are in fact encouraged to have a look at the example sheet formalisations and try your hand at one of the problems.
+**This project is open to contribution**.
+You are in fact encouraged to have a look at the example sheet translations and try your hand at one of the problems.
 If you manage to prove one of them, please open a PR!

 If you want to contribute a theorem or theory development, please open a PR!
 Note however that the standard of code is pretty high and that is not because you have formalised a concept/proved a theorem that it can be included into LeanCamCombi as is.
 Nonetheless I am willing to review your code and put it in shape for incorporation.